Chart Color Schemes

 Enfield features high concentrations of group households and lone person households, with a fairly typical median household size

 Family households constitute 63.3% of all households, including 29.5% couples with children, 21.2% couples without children, and 10.7% single parent families.
 Non-family households account for the remaining 36.7%, with lone person households at 30.1% and group households comprising 6.7%.
-The median household size is 2.5 people, which aligns with the Greater Adelaide average.
+The median household size is 2.5 people, aligning with the Greater Adelaide average.

 Frequently Asked Questions - Households